 Morgan Asher

 Morgan Carr-Asher has been with The Dancer’s Pointe since she was five years old and trained in all dance styles.
 She danced and competed with the Pointe of Impact dance company for 9 years and was an award-winning tap soloist.
 Ms. Morgan previously taught at The Dancer’s Pointe for seven years before taking a short break, and she is thrilled to be back this year!
-She is a graduate of University of North Florida where she earned a degree in America Sign Language and, in addition to being a dance teacher, is also a Teacher of the Deaf at Blankner Elementary School.
+She is a graduate of University of North Florida where she earned a degree in America Sign Language and, in addition to being a dance teacher, is also a Teacher of the Deaf at Boone High School.

 Laura Bryan